PoisotLab/ms_straight_lines/manuscript.md

 In fact, the distribution of species richness across the world is probably the most frequently observed and modelled ecological phenomena.
 Therefore, if we can predict $L$ from $S$ in an ecologically realistic way, we will be in a position to make predictions of food web structure at large scales.

-#### the three most important numbers about foodwebs are L, Co and L/S
 Measures of food web structure are based on three specific quantities.
 The first and most straightforward is $L$, the number of trophic interactions among species.
 This quantity can be large, especially in species-rich habitats, but it cannot be arbitrarily large.
 It is clear to any observer of nature that of all imaginable trophic interactions, only a fraction actually occur.
 If an ecological community contains $S$ species, then the maximum number of links in its foodweb is $S^2$: a community of omnivorous cannibals.
-This leads to the second quantity: a ratio, called _connectance_ defined by ecologists as $Co = L/S^2$.
+This leads to the second quantity: a ratio called _connectance_ and defined by ecologists as $Co = L/S^2$.
 Connectance has become a fundamental quantity for nearly all other measures of food web structure and dynamics [@PascDunn06].
 The third important quantity is another ratio: _linkage density_, $L_D = L/S$.
 This value represents the number of links added to the network for every additional species in the ecological system.
-Equivalently, $L_D \times 2$ gives the _average degree_: the average number of species with which any taxa is expected to interact, either as predators or prey.
+A closely related quantity is $L_D \times 2$, which is the _average degree_: the average number of species with which any taxa is expected to interact, either as predators or prey.
+All of these quantities capture ecologically important aspects of a network, and all capture the information present in a prediction of $L$ links among $S$ species.
 Accurate predictions of ecological networks are extremely useful in many ecological contexts; thus it is important to have an ecologically accurate predictive model for the underlying value, $L$.

-#### Past models of L as a function of S
 Because $L$ represents such a fundamental quantity, many predictive models have been considered over the years.
 Here we describe three popular approaches before describing our own proposed model.
 The *link-species scaling (LSSL)* model introduced by @CoheBria84 hypothesized that all networks have the same average degree (_i.e._ number of links per species).